 Digital agencies’ website design process consists of the following steps:

 - Digital strategy

 - Frontend/backend development

-Following the established web design process is important because it:
+Following this established web design process is important because it:

 - Organizes the workflow of design and development